albill/albill.github.com/_posts/2005-12-30-questions-that-the-nights-asks-of-me.markdown

 ---
+author: admin
+date: '2005-12-30 02:34:11'
 layout: post
+slug: questions-that-the-nights-asks-of-me
+status: publish
 title: Questions that the Night asks of me
-published: true
-meta: {}

-tags:
+wordpress_id: '651'
+categories:
 - Spirituality
-type: post
-status: publish
 ---
 Which is more frightening, the confirmed zealot or the desperate but desiring unbeliever?